How to Plan a Wedding: The 25-Step Guide

 Book rooms early, especially if your wedding is on-season in a popular vacation area.

-21. Choose your wedding bands
+22. Choose your wedding rings.

 Select matching bands, or two distinct styles — they don’t have to be made with the same precious metal.
 Choose the one each of you prefers.
 The rings can be simple bands with a polished, hammered, or matte finish.
 Or, you may choose ornate bands with faceted gems and a combination of precious metals.

-23. Take a break and manage last-minute issues
+23. Take a break and manage last-minute issues.

-24. Touch base with the wedding team
+24. Touch base with the wedding team.

-Check in with all of the key people in your wedding.
+Check-in with all of the key people in your wedding.
 Talk to the wedding planner to see if there are any final details they need from you.
-Reach out to the venue and vendor teams so you know they are all set.
+Reach out to the venue and vendor teams so you know they’re all set.
 Give a call to family members and the wedding party to make sure everyone feels comfortable with the itinerary.
 And finally, prioritize a few relaxed evenings with each other before the wedding.

 25. Start the festivities and enjoy!